shchodro/serverless-workshop/README.md

 Navigate to your zombie survivor chat app and you should see the message from Slack appear.
 You have configured Slack to send messages to your chat app!
 ![Slack Command in Chat App](/Images/Slack-Step25.png)

-**Bonus:** Can you get messages sent to the chat app to appear in the Slack team chat?
+**Bonus:** You've configured Slack to forward messages to your zombie survivor chat app.
+But can you get messages sent in the chat app to appear in your Slack chat (i.e.: the reverse)?
 Give it a try or come back and attempt it later when you've finished the rest of the labs!
+HINT: You'll want to configure Slack's "Incoming Webhooks" integration feature along with a Lambda code configuration change to make POST requests to the Slack Webhook whenever users send messages in the chat app!
 * * *

 ## Lab 5 - Motion Sensor Integration with Intel Edison and Grove